Our Local Projects Fund is a grant scheme that helps communities deliver their ambitions. Here's the guidance you need to apply for funding.

 Who can apply?

-Applications can be made by local groups and individuals that are based within the Derbyshire Dales area providing they can demonstrate community benefit.
-For example
+Local groups based within the Derbyshire Dales area can apply, providing they can demonstrate community benefit.
+For example:-

 - Locally based charities